IBM/edge-scalability-testbed/limani/README.md

 - Github credentials to get limani code;
 - `img_registry` which maps to limani's `IMG_REGISTRY`;
 - `img_registry_pswd` which is used to push limani's containers images;
-- AWS access key ID and AWS secret access key.
+- AWS access key ID and AWS secret access key;
+- AWS CLI installed locally.

 ### Deploy Limani Global Infrastructure on AWS